-Residential property acquired on or after 27 October 2012 and resold within 36 months will be subject to SSD.
-The applicable SSD rate depends on the date of acquisition and the holding period of the property by the seller.
+Residential property acquired on or after 27 October 2012 and resold within 36 months was subject to SSD.
+For residential property disposed of from 25 October 2023 onwards but before 28 February 2024, such period was shortened to 24 months.
+The applicable SSD rate depended on the date of acquisition and the holding period of the property by the seller.
 Below is a table of the SSD rates: